audrey-webb/inflation-unemployment-analysis/README.md

-# Google Trends’ Ability to Predict Unemployment andInflation in the World & Testing the Phillips Curve
+# Google Trends’ Ability to Predict Unemployment and Inflation in the World & Testing the Phillips Curve

 This project focuses on two research questions.